documentationfor yFiles for HTML 3.0.0.1

 styles bridgeedge heights

-The fanLength property determines the length of the fan or slope segment in relation to the base line distance.
-Values from 0 to 1 denote a length that is relative to half of the distance between source and target ports, i.e. a value of 1 signifies that the fan will cover the whole distance up to the midpoint.
+The fanLength property determines the length of the fan or slope segment relative to the baseline distance.
+Values from 0 to 1 indicate a length relative to half the distance between the source and target ports.
+For example, a value of 1 means that the fan covers the entire distance up to the midpoint.
 All other values are interpreted as absolute coordinates.
-Values that extend over half of the distance between the source and target ports or are smaller than 0 are capped to avoid visual artifacts.
+Values that extend beyond half the distance between the source and target ports, or are less than 0, are capped to prevent visual artifacts.

 Relative fan lengths